The 'Pre-1975 service pensions injustice'

 A third campaign group was formed in 2010: "Equality for Veterans Association" (EFVA).

-An online petition was actively running with related activity as of Spring 2018:
+An online petition is actively running as of Spring 2018:

 A similar issue arguably affects commissioned officers who served for less than 16 years but they, in many cases, at least received a gratuity which was not available to their non-commissioned counterparts.
 For example, a QARANC Lieutenant who left in 1974 before completing 16 years might have received a gratuity, whereas one of our members, a QARANC SNCO who left at the same time after the same period of service, with the same professional qualifications and having performed the same duties, left with nothing.
 Officer gratuities were not in lieu of pensions, but intended to assist those with short or limited service with their resettlement into civilian life; no such provision was made for "Other Ranks".